 A variety of Financial Assistance programs exist for farmers.
-Browse below to find the program that fits your farm’s specific needs.
-Click on the links provided in the description to learn about financial opportunities for new and veteran farmers covering a range of project types.
+Browse below and click on the links provided to find the program that fits your farm’s specific needs.

 AEEP is a competitive, reimbursement grant program that funds the implementation of agricultural conservation practices that reduce or prevent negative impacts to the Commonwealth’s natural resources that may result from agricultural practices while maintaining sustainability and productivity of the agricultural operation.
 Practices funded include those that prevent direct impacts on water quality, ensure efficient use of water, and address agricultural impacts on air quality or demonstrate other conservation benefits or environmental goals.